top of page

 Invite everyone to sit with baby on their knee facing outwards.
 The grown up takes one of baby's ankles in each hand, and crosses one ankle over the other on the beat of the rhyme.

-On OVER, the grown up leans backwards, lifting baby's ankles high up in the air, while supporting baby's body against their chest.
-Roll back to an upright position and start again for lots of repeats.
+On OVER BALL, the grown up leans backwards, lifting baby's ankles high up in the air, while supporting baby's body against their chest.
+Roll back to an upright position and start again for lots of repeats of the first verse.

-When it's well-established, try some different actions: bounce on knee, lift baby from one knee to the other for 'juggle', part knees and slide baby to the floor on 'drop'.
+When it's well-established, try some of the different suggested actions: bounce on knee, lift baby from one knee to the other for 'juggle', part knees and slide baby to the floor on 'drop'.

 Knee bouncer